 My research focuses on phylogenomic approaches to understand (i) how animals are related to each other, (ii) how they reshaped their genomes to generate their inmense diversity and (iii) how they adapted to new environments - such as during terrestrialization or adaptation to life in caves.
-My favourite creatures are terrestrial invertebrates (mainly arthropods and annelids), but I´m expanding my interest to other lineages as well to have a better picture of animal evolution at a macroevolutionary scale.
+Our favourite creatures are terrestrial invertebrates (mainly arthropods and annelids), but we´re expanding my interest to other lineages as well to have a better picture of animal evolution at a macroevolutionary scale.

 My brief CV can be downloaded here.